nawabgit/blocksworld-tile-ai/README.md

 # blocksworld-tile-ai
-AI for agent in 4*4 blocksworld tile problem using multiple search algorithms and heuristics.
+AI for agent in 4*4 blocksworld tile problem using multiple tree traversal algorithms and heuristics.
+Currently has implemented DFS, BFS, IDDFS and A* algorithms.

 The agent can move Up / Down / Left / Right.
 When interacting with a tile, the agent swaps places with it.

 The problem: